What furnishings does the University provide to residents on campus?

 What type of bed will I have?

-All Main Campus living spaces (Chanticleer, CINO, Eaglin, the Gardens, Ingle, Teal, Tradition, and the Woods) and all double occupancy bedrooms at University Place (Grand Strand, Low Country, and Sandhills) have extra-long twin beds (36” x 80”).
-Single bedrooms in University Place (Blue Ridge, Grand Strand, Low Country, Piedmont, and Sandhills) have a full-size bed.
+All Main Campus living spaces (Chanticleer, CINO, Eaglin, the Gardens, Ingle, Teal, Tradition, and the Woods) and all double occupancy bedrooms at Grand Strand have extra-long twin beds (36” x 80”).
+Single bedrooms in University Place (Blue Ridge, Grand Strand, Low Country, Piedmont, and Sandhills) have a double-size bed.

 Can I loft my bed?